 Relaxation methods, such as mindfulness, help increase alpha waves and are conducive to mind reading.
 Yoga and meditation are two practices that help with this.
 Clearing your mind of worries and trivia is crucial.
 Openness and flexibility to the flow of energy and thoughts prime your mind and make mind-reading that much easier.

 What is telepathy and how it works?

-“Telepathy means direct communication from one mind to another” –the psychologist F.W.
+“Telepathy means direct communication from one mind to another” –psychologist F.W.
 Myers who first coined the term in 1882 gave this definition.

 What is it called when you read someone’s mind?
 If you’re someone with a special skill, a mentalist, or have a special connection, reading someone’s mind is called telepathy.
 It is one word given to this phenomenon.

 How it works is a mystery.
-A lack of scientific evidence has lead to telepathy being placed under pseudoscience.
+A lack of scientific evidence has led to telepathy being placed under pseudoscience.
 However, science still looks to develop telepathy using technology, as I cover below.

 What are the disadvantages of reading someone’s mind?

 ‘You mightn’t like what you see or get’ is often chimed, alluding to the negative side of reading someone’s mind.
 It’s about knowing something that could be disturbing, and that you’d feel better or react rationally if you didn’t know.